d2l-ai/d2l-en/chapter_introduction/index.md

 Some objectives (e.g., squared error) are easy to optimize, while others (e.g., error rate) are difficult to optimize directly, owing to non-differentiability or other complications.
-In these cases, it is common to optimize a *surrogate objective*.
+In these cases, it is common instead to optimize a *surrogate objective*.

 During optimization, we think of the loss as a function of the model's parameters,